feh-franc0/Projeto-React-Todo/README.md

-# Marcando um item como realizado
+# Mudando a cara do TODO